datacraft-dsc/starfish-java/README.md

-# ocean-java - Ocean Protocol Client API for Java
+# starfish-java - Ocean Protocol Toolkit for Java

 Ocean protocol client API used for connecting to ocean protocol using Java.